-Instead, Patricia drove five minutes Feminine Form three times a week and made the rounds of the various exercise machines and the springy dance boards spaced in between them for aerobic activity.
-She was well aware that regular walking of the half-mile distance, instead of driving, would be a no-cost activity and probably yield at least as good returns in physical fitness as the time spent at she Form.
-But bank-drafted Feminine the membership was part of what pulled her up off the couch to exercise, so it was worth it.
+Instead, Patricia drove five minutes to Feminine Form three times a week and made the rounds of the various exercise machines and the springy dance boards spaced in between them for aerobic activity.
+She was well aware that regular walking of the half-mile distance, instead of driving, would be a no-cost activity and probably yield at least as good returns in physical fitness as the time she spent at Feminine Form.
+But the bank-drafted membership was part of what pulled her up off the couch to exercise, so it was worth it.
 And she often combined trips to Feminine Form with shopping or recycling, taking clothes to the cleaners or getting a haircut, so there wasn't much additional fuel cost.